Kamyil/reactive-function/README.md

 - Make it minimalistic.
 Don't bother developer with hard usage.
 Just pass your new value inside callback to reactive function argument like so:
   `let newReactiveValue = reactive(() => 'your new reactive value!');`

+  ... and get the value like so `newReactiveValue.value;`

   ... and update it like so
 `newReactiveValue.value = 'some new value';`

 ... and then every other reactive value that depends on your `newReactiveValue` will change as well